 If there is a specialist or hospital that you want to use, check first to be sure your PCP makes referrals to that specialist or uses that hospital.
 Please refer to Chapter 4, Section 2.1 for information about which services require prior authorization.
-You can also see the Prior Authorization List online at medicare.chpw.org/member-center/prior-authorization/ for a complete list of services that require approval in advance, or call Customer Service.
+You can also see the Prior Authorization List online at medicare.chpw.org/provider-center/prior-authorization/ for a complete list of services that require approval in advance, or call Customer Service (phone numbers are printed on the back cover of this document).